You better cut the pizza in four pieces because I’m not hungry enough to eat six.Yogi Berra (allegedly)

 J.D.
 Power is believed to charge automobile companies for permission to use its awards in advertisements.

-I have a theory.
-I’m not sure it’s correct, but I think it deserves consideration.
 An organization that is advertising an endorsement from the most rigorous evaluator in its field probably won’t be willing to pay a lot to advertise an endorsement from a second evaluator.
 A company with no endorsements will probably be much more willing to pay for its first endorsement.

 Since there are many possible, semi-rigorous evaluation methodologies, maybe we should expect at least one evaluator to look kindly upon each major company in an industry.
 This phenomenon could even occur without any evaluator deliberately acting dishonestly.
 For example, lots of evaluators might try their hand at evaluation in a given industry.
 Each evaluator would use its own method.
 If an evaluator came out in favor of a company that didn’t have an endorsement, the evaluator would be rewarded monetarily and continue to evaluate within the industry.
 If an evaluator came out in favor of a company that already had an endorsement, the evaluator could exit the industry.